Memphis, Tennessee: Early history

 In 1795 the Spanish Governor-General of Louisiana, Francisco Luis Héctor de Carondelet, sent his lieutenant governor, Manuel Gayoso de Lemos, to negotiate and secure consent from the local Chickasaw so that a Spanish fort could be erected on the bluff; Fort San Fernando De Las Barrancas was the result.
 Holmes notes that consent was reached despite opposition from "disappointed Americans and a pro-American faction of the Chickasaws" when the "pro-Spanish faction signed the Chickasaw Bluffs Cession and Spain provided the Chickasaws with a trading post".

 Fort San Fernando de las Barrancas remained a focal point of Spanish activity until, as Holmes summarizes:

 [T]he Treaty of San Lorenzo or Pinckney's Treaty of 1795 [implemented in March 1797], [had as its result that] all of the careful, diplomatic work by Spanish officials in Louisiana and West Florida, which has succeeded for a decade in controlling the Indians [e.g., the Choctaws], was undone.
 The United States gained the right to navigate the Mississippi River and won control over the Yazoo Strip north of the thirty-first parallel.

 The Spanish dismantled the fort, shipping its lumber and iron to their locations in Arkansas.

 In 1796, the site became the westernmost point of the newly admitted state of Tennessee, in what was then called the Southwest United States.
-The area was still largely occupied and controlled by the Chickasaw nation.
+The Chickasaw nation continued to largely occupy and control the area.
 Captain Isaac Guion led an American force down the Ohio River to claim the land, arriving on July 20, 1797.
 By this time, the Spanish had departed.
 The fort's ruins went unnoticed 20 years later when Memphis was laid out as a city after the United States government paid the Chickasaw for land.